libvirt: fix definition for rbd params/sources/etc

 In the end, the <host> items translate into an option like "mon_host=host1,host2,host3".

-#4 Updated by Wido den Hollander almost 8 years ago
+#4 Updated by Wido den Hollander about 8 years ago

 Idea from gregaf was to "abuse" the name attribute to do so, have to look into this.